openstack-archive/fuel-library/docs/pages/introduction/release-notes/v3-0-grizzly.rst

 **Support for CentOS 6.4**

-CentOS 6.4 can now be used as the base operating system for the Fuel master node, as well as the deployed slave nodes.
+CentOS 6.4 is now the base operating system for the Fuel master node, as well as the deployed slave nodes.

 **Deployment Improvements**